TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 As a conclusion to this iteration, the way we uploaded the cognates into the dataset resulted in Google autoML not capable of recognizing the weight of the cognates.

 ### Third iteration

+## Repository organisation 🗂
+Here's how the repo is organized :
+- Data : you'll find [here](https://docs.google.com/spreadsheets/d/1oQGKQZLj6JRbgY-ZQLfClUsq-AHA8LIegtSZvxw6s6A/edit#gid=1203710396) all of the 1224 sentences that composes our  data for the project
+- Code : the python notebooks containing our code
+- ABC-TCF book : our [litterature](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/ABC-TCF%20book) used for the french knowledge test for Quebec.

+## Web service

+You can try the model that was built with Google AutoML by following [this link](https://massive-incline-305713.appspot.com/) to our web app.

+The project is iterative, this repository is meant to evolve regulary